squid-cache/squid-cache.github.io/Features/HTTP11.rst

 RFC2616 requires that we upgrade to our highest supported version.
 This has been found problematic with certain broken clients and servers.

  * NP: ICY protocol seems to be the main breakage.
 So ICY support has been implemented natively from [[Squid-3.1]] to fix this.

+ * NP: Sharepoint and several other MS products break with authentication loops when different HTTP/1.x versions are advertised on server and client side (as seen with [[Squid-3.1]]).

 We may require a generic ''upgrade_http'' option which takes a version number, allow/deny, and a list of ACLs.
 Plus two new ACLs to test for the request HTTP version and reply HTTP version.